More women work in construction that's still a man's world

 NEW YORK – Tameeka Gwyn is used to schlepping concrete weighing as much as 60 pounds (27 kilograms) around a construction site.
 For Janna Rojas, it's a cinch to carry metal pipes as heavy as 100 pounds (45 kilograms) going into new plumbing.

-"When you first do it, it's quite a shock, but it's reality," says Gwyn, who with Rojas is helping build a Manhattan high-rise for the Memorial Sloan Kettering Cancer Center in Manhattan.
+"When you first do it, it's quite a shock, but it's reality," says Gwyn, who with Rojas is helping build a high-rise for Manhattan's Memorial Sloan Kettering Cancer Center.

 They are some of the new faces of the 21st-century American construction worker — with women slowly making inroads in an industry still dominated by men.
 While there has been progress thanks to a rebounding economy, the federal Bureau of Labor Statistics found women represent only 3.4 percent, or about 285,000, of the nation's 8.3 million construction workers.
 Over the last decade, the total number of women in the construction industry has risen by about 31 percent.